Please find driving directions below the main text

 As to the Chinese and Silk Road House, the King had seen a similar pavilion at the ‘Tour du Monde’ Exhibition in Paris in 1900.
 Construction work started in 1903.
 The pavilion was originally designed as a luxury restaurant, but was never used as such.
 It soon became a location for a permanent collection of import products from the Far East.

 Today, the Pavilion houses a remarkable collection of Chinese porcelain silverware, furniture and European paintings dating from the 17th to the 19th century.
-The Pavilion (recently renamed ‘Chinese Pavilion and of the countries of the Silk Road’) is presently closed for a long overdue renovation, but the curator, baroness Hennebert, and the Chairman of the Board, Mr. Piet Steel, will show us around.
+It is presently closed for a long overdue renovation, but the curator, baroness Hennebert, and the Chairman of the Board, Mr. Piet Steel, will show us around.

-14.00 – 14.30 : We walk to the Chinese and Silk Road House, Avenue Van Praet, Van Praetlaan 44 – 1020 Laeken, where we will be welcomed by baroness Diane Hennebert, the curator, and former ambassador Piet Steel, Chairman of the Board of the nonprofit restoring and operating the House and its surroundings.
+10:30 : Arrival of participants at the Chinese and Silk Road House, Avenue Van Praet/Van Praetlaan 44 in 1020 Laeken/Laken, where we will be welcomed by baroness Diane Hennebert, the curator, and former ambassador Piet Steel, Chairman of the Board of the nonprofit restoring and operating the House and its surroundings.

--Public transport: trams 7, 19 and 35 MIVB/STIB – stop De Wand (11 min. walk) – metro station Stuyvenbergh (18 min. walk)
+– Public transport: MIVB/STIB trams 7, 19 and 35 stop De Wand (20 min. walk) – metro station Stuyvenbergh (25 min. walk)

--Appropriate clothing and shoes are recommended, as well as an umbrella, particularly in case of poor weather.
+– Appropriate clothing and shoes are recommended, as well as an umbrella, particularly in case of poor weather.

--At the end of the Greenhouses tour, there is a small shop, where you can find books, guides, postcards and gadgets about the Greenhouses
+– At the end of the Greenhouses tour, there is a small shop, where you can find books, guides, postcards and gadgets about the Greenhouses

 NTAB is an officially affiliated Supporter Group of the National Trust of England, Wales & Northern Ireland.